 Associates

-Monika Lesniewska, senior associate consultant
+Monika Lesniewska, associate

 Monika has led on consultancy projects for one of the leading national domestic abuse charities.
 This included evaluations of commissioned Violence Against Women and Girls (VAWG) services, Multi Agency Risk Assessment Conference (MARAC) reviews, needs assessments, pilots aiming to improve support pathways for victims/survivors in health settings and many others.
 She now works for a local authority in a VAWG team, supporting the delivery of their strategy and leading on multi agency partnership development.
 Prior to her strategic roles she has experience of frontline work with victims/survivors of VAWG and complex trauma, she was the domestic abuse lead for a housing association supporting homeless women experiencing complex needs and multiple forms of disadvantage.